Tips that could help you save time and money.

 - The expiration date.
 If you're trying to pay off your debt while the rate is low, be sure you know exactly how long you have until the promotional rate expires.

 - How payments are allocated.
 If you have balances with different rates (such as one balance for purchases but another for cash advances), credit card issuers are required to apply any amount you pay above your minimum payment toward balances with higher rates, but they are permitted to apply your minimum payment to the balance with the lowest rate first.
 Check your account agreement to see how your credit card issuer allocates minimum payments.

 - The rate after the promotional rate ends.
 This is usually called the standard or contract rate.
 Continue reading for more information about standard rates.

 - Standard rates.
 Standard or contract rates are your regular credit card rates.
 They’re part of the contract you agree to when you accept a credit card, and they’re listed on your monthly statement.
 It’s important, however, to know that these rates can still change.

 - The penalty rate.
 This is a rate that can be imposed as a result of things like late payments.
-Check your account agreement to see if your issuer may impose a penalty rate — and if so, what you need to do to avoid it.
+Check your account agreement to see if your issuer may impose a penalty rate—and if so, what you need to do to avoid it.
 As you would imagine, the best defense against a penalty rate is to pay your bill on time.
-If you get hit with an increased rate, though, there’s good news: not all penalty rates last forever.
+If you do get hit with an increased rate, though, there's good news—not all penalty rates last forever.
 Issuers are required to review your account periodically to determine if the penalty APR can be reduced.

 The next time you review your credit card statement, take an extra few minutes to make note of the rates that apply to your account.
 Knowing this information and understanding the nuances of credit card rates can help you take better control of your finances.